Overview

 - transitionstyle: Set to 'fliphorizontal', 'crossdissolve', or 'coververtical' to set the transition style (defaults to coververtical).

 - toolbarposition: Set to 'top' or 'bottom' (default is 'bottom').
-Causes the toolbar to be at the top or bottom of the window.
+This causes the toolbar to be at the top or bottom of the window.

 - hidespinner: Set to 'yes' or 'no 'to change the visibility of the loading indicator (defaults to 'no').